rehypejs/rehype/packages/rehype-parse/readme.md

 Which space the document is in (`'svg'` or `'html'`, default: `'html'`).

-If an `svg` element is found in the HTML space, `stringify` automatically switches to the SVG space when [**entering**][enter] the element, and switches back when [**exiting**][exit].
+If an `svg` element is found in the HTML space, `parse` automatically switches to the SVG space when [**entering**][enter] the element, and switches back when [**exiting**][exit].